evrom/django-example-for-class/README.md

 # django-example-for-class
 A django website that displays an html page.
-Used in TTÜ advanced python class
+Used in TTÜ advanced python class.
+This was developed live duringa lecture and is not well documented or include step by step instructions.

+If you are looking for a django tutorial with step by step instructions and code examples, [this one is good](https://tutorial.djangogirls.org/en/django_installation/).

 ## INSTALL